-I’m a high school teacher so don’t have a lot of experience doing calendar time.
+I’m a high school teacher so don’t have a lot of experience doing calendar time, but this seemed like the best activity to teach the date and the days of the week in Spanish.
 When I first graduated from my teaching program, though, I subbed for several years and was able to teach calendar time in the elementary classes where I subbed.
 This gave me an idea of how I wanted to teach this lesson.

 I started with setting up a calendar board similar to the bulletin boards I’ve seen in elementary classrooms.
 I searched elementary teachers’ blogs and homeschooling blogs for a reminder of the things they include and what they look like.
 I’ve incorporated ideas from here and here.
 Here is a great explanation of making magnets and using a whiteboard for calendar time.